top of page

 I typically work within a Kantian framework.
 Not dogmatically so, but because it provides an opening for systematically connecting topics across philosophy, and because I believe Kantianism, with strong foundations, has important contributions to make to both emerging and timeless questions in ethics.

-My research in moral epistemology is centred around the interpretation of Kant.
+My historical research is centred around Kant's moral epistemology.
 In my dissertation, I aim to define the nature and conditions of 'practical cognition' in relation to notions such as belief, knowledge, and science, as well as their theoretical counterparts.
-This will give us a better understanding of what it means to assent to a moral judgment, on Kant's account, and how such a judgment compares to a descriptive one.
+This will give us a better understanding of what it means to cognize and assent to a moral judgment, on Kant's account, and how such a judgment compares to a descriptive one.

 In progress:

-• A paper on Kant’s understanding of practical cognition of moral imperatives.
+• A paper on the nature and conditions of the practical cognition of moral imperatives.

 • A paper on whether we have knowledge, in the Kantian sense, of the moral law.